♦♦ BIO ♦♦

 ♦♦ FLAVOR ♦♦

 Personality-wise, I'm always toying around with voices and quirks for my characters.
 Some groups and characters draw me out more than others, of course...For example a Dwarvish Scottish Brogue is hard to maintain, but a stiff backed (bad, but in a good way) Posh accent or Ricardo Montalban wannabe I can keep up all day and really get into.
-I rarely play purely 'silly' characters, but instead try to keep a sense of humor about them.
+I rarely play purely 'silly' or deeply serious characters, but instead try to keep a sense of humor about them.
 I always try to come up with some particular behavioral trait for uniqueness...a verbal tick, an obsession over a certain ale, habits to ward away bad luck, etc. Just the little things that make a character memorable.

 I try to describe actions in (brief) flavorful detail when I find the right kind of group that reciprocates(Sometimes a given group just doesn't try very hard to be descriptive, but others flourish).
 I find it makes for a much more engrossing experience for the group than, "Attack 22 vs AC for 20 dmg" vs. "I swing my blade slicing at my opponent leaving a 20 HP gash.".
 When combat is dragging on though, I'm very quick to just get my rolls out and add them up for everyone's convenience.

 ♦♦ TECHNICAL EXPERIENCE ♦♦

 I've used Roll20 extensively, and have become very proficient with macros, templates, drop-down queries, and abilities(Some of my examples can be found in the wiki I wrote up: https://wiki.roll20.net/Macros_-_Pathfinder_Examples ).
 I enjoy helping folks out, so I'm open to questions or suggestions if anyone needs a hand with their setup.